inkVerb/Vubuntu-info/verbs/Windows-_ubuntuTimeProblem.md

 https://help.ubuntu.com/community/UbuntuTime#Multiple_Boot_Systems_Time_Conflicts

-It is best to fix the problem in Windows.
+It is generally advisable to fix the problem in Windows.
+Fixing it in Ubuntu is easy, but daylight saving time and updates will break.
+This may not work in "older" versions of Windows.
+Read the above articles for the scoop.
+Here is the Verber's Digest version:

 # Fix the problem in Windows: